dkublik/jekyll-now/_posts/2016-11-20-persisting natural key entities with spring data jpa.md

 I don't need to call _save()_ if I retrieved my _Worker_ in the same transaction that I'm changing it, because _dirty checking_ mechanism will do that for me.
 So I never use _save()_ for update operation - but only for an insert.
 If so - then instead to call _save()_ and have the framework deciding for me which operation to perform I would like be able call _persist()_ by myself.

-There is no persist()_ method in spring data _org.springframework.data.repository.CrudRepository_, but it's quite easy to add it.
+There is no _persist()_ method in Spring Data _org.springframework.data.repository.CrudRepository_, but it's quite easy to add it.
 What you need to do is instead of extending _CrudRepository_ with your repos, create your own base interface with a simple implementation.